vandanadevatkal22/M2-EmbSys/CaseStudy/README.md

     * Electricity supply
 * Automatically off the oven when food id cooke
     * Provided by timer options to set the start and end time.

+# SMART WATCH
+# Description
+Smart watches are digital watches that do more – a lot more – that our old analog time tracking device.
+It Measures the the rate, number of counts, Temperature, Humidity and predicts the wheather, and blood pressure using appropriate sensors.
+It runs on the battery.

+# Block Diagram